 Each day will be considered as a new day and a fresh start with regards to warnings.
-Behaviour incidents that need to be shared with SLT and the PCW will be recorded on the school's online reporting system in order that a chronology of a child's behaviour can be established.
+Behaviour incidents that need to be shared with SLT and the PCW will be recorded on the "My Concern" system in order that a chronology of a child's behaviour can be established.